IDS6145-Fall2019/assignment1-rhyben94/README-RB.md

-	* (IVs) The experimental design for this simulated model will be a 2(Passenger flux rates: Low[___/min], High[___/min]) x 3(Active walk speed on escalator: null, Escalator Base Speed/2, Escalator Base Speed*2).

-	* (DV) Performance will be evaluated as a function of the count of passengers translated during a 1 hour period.
-The model will be run 10 times for each condition to provide an estimate of standard outcome deviation.
+	* The passenger count data produced for each level of the experimental design (6 cells total) will be compiled into a .csv file such that each row contains IV labels (e.g., LowCongest HighActiveRate) as well as an outcome count produced by the simulation when run at that IV set.
+That setup will allow me to import the data into JASP and run a one-way ANOVA to determine whether either of the manipulated variables had an effect on the outcome counts as well as whether there is a significant interaction between the variables (significance determined in this case by a null-hypothesis test associated with p values less then .05).

 * What ways will you visualize your data - charts, and graphs you will create?

-    * The outcomes of this experiment will be best visualized as a combined bar chart including the mean count for each condition as well as an indication of standard deviation around those means.
+    * The outcomes of this experiment will be best visualized as a combined bar chart including the mean count for each condition as well as an indication of standard error around those means.

 * What clever way will you visualize your output with a useful infographic?

 	*

 # Part 2: Creating a Model from Code

 ## (Part 2.1) **P**ortable **O**rganic **T**rouble-free **S**elf-watering System (**POTS**) Model **(10%)**